cloudjumpercat/kong-a-thon/kuma-kong-mesh.md

 - **Friction:** The "Enterprise" section isn't necessary.
 Mesh is only enterprise.
 Since "Plan and Deploy" only contains a License page, that also leads me to believe there are no "free" features at all.
 All you could do is install Mesh.
 - Mesh is lacking a proper "What is Kong Mesh" type overview content
+- In the "Getting Started" section, we link to Kuma get started docs, so that's something that could be shared.
+- **Friction:** I find it weird that there's so many "see the Kuma docs for more info" links.
+As a customer, I'd just want to use Kuma then since that seems to have better doc support (and is free).
+- **Friction:** I had this issue with Kuma, too.
+There's the dp, cp, kumactl, etc. and we're just told "download what you need".
+I have no idea which of those I need because 1. those instructions come later in the docs and are not linked to in the install docs and 2. those concepts aren't explained well.
+Maybe it's just me because I don't have experience with this tech.
+I just pulled everything but Prometheus to test the Docker install steps.
+- So to install Kong Mesh, I actually need to install Kuma images?
+There are no separate Kong Mesh images?
+Is the Kong Mesh license the only thing that differentiates between Kuma and Kong Mesh?
+- **Harmony:** Docker install and run instructions did work.
+I was able to look at my mesh in the GUI.

 ## IA thoughts